mido/mido/README.rst

    - use libportmidi-dev or libportmidi0?

 Mido is short for MIDi Objects (or Musical Instrument Digital Objects).
+It is pronounced with i and in "little" and o as in "object", or in Japanese: ミド.

 Latest version of the code: http://github.com/olemb/mido/ .